Customizing the user’s session

 unset TLCOMMAND

 If a user has a complicated session startup with many time-consuming operations, it can take quite a while before the user’s desktop environment (for example KDE or Gnome) begins to start.
-Prime examples of when this happens is when mounting local drives, or when mounting some shared directories from a Netware server.
+One example of when this happens is when mounting local drives.

 The easiest way to accomplish this is to add an & sign after commands run by scripts in /opt/thinlinc/etc/xstartup.d.